Rural Home: Reconstruction and later years

 During the Reconstruction era following the war, the Fitzgeralds made drastic changes to the house.
-In 1873, a two-story balloon-framed addition with six rooms and high ceilings, laid out in an L-shaped plan, were added to the north end of the original house.
+In 1873, a two-story balloon-framed addition with six rooms and high ceilings, laid out in an L-shaped plan, was added to the north end of the original house.
 Finishing with lapped siding and featuring end gables with elaborate baseboards, the house became an example of Eastlake architecture.
 The original house was renovated as well, with the removal of end chimneys and fireplaces, replaced by a center chimney and the addition of closets where the staircase had originally been.
 Three additional bedrooms were also added, and a spacious parlor.
 One of the Fitzgerald daughters, Katherine, married William Stephens in the house's parlor in 1875.

 During this time, the plantation was being farmed by tenant farmers and share-croppers who continued to grow cotton.

 Philip Fitzgerald died in May 1880, leaving the house and 503.5 acres of land to his wife and unmarried children.
-He specified in his will that the home should serve as a "refuge" for any of his children or grandchildren should they become widowed or destitute. in the 1920s, legal disputes ensued regarding the terms of the will, leading to a rift in the family.
+He specified in his will that the home should serve as a "refuge" for any of his children or grandchildren should they become widowed or destitute.
+In the 1920s, legal disputes ensued regarding the terms of the will, leading to a rift in the family.
 The two unmarried Fitzgerald daughters, Mary Ellen and Sarah, continued to live at Rural Home, often hosting relatives at the house, including their niece, Maybelle Stephens Mitchell and her daughter, Margaret Mitchell.
 Margaret Mitchell's experiences at Rural Home inspired the fictional Tara Plantation in her novel Gone With the Wind.
 The plantation suffered major losses in 1919 with the boll weevil invasion throughout the Georgia piedmont region, which killed much of the crop.
 By the end of World War I, the Fitzgeralds failed to produce any cotton.
 They turned to their sister, Ann Elizabeth, who paid for the taxes on the house.
 Ann Elizabeth attempted to return to the house to take up residence after living as a widow, per the terms of her father's will, but her sisters and niece prevented it.
 Ann Elizabeth filed a lawsuit in the Clayton County Superior Court to gain control of the property, but the court sided in favor of her sisters.
 In 1928, Eugenia Gress, a daughter of Ann Elizabeth, got quit-claim deeds from the other Fitzgerald heirs, paid her aunt and cousin $5,000, and took possession of the house.

 Gress set about fixing up the dilapidated Rural Home, enclosing the breezeway and remodeling the kitchen.
 Gress moved her mother into the house and retained the property after her mother's death.
 In 1937, she rented Rural Home to her brother, Alexander H. Stephens, and his wife, Mary Grace Rogers.
 They continued to operate the plantation as a working farm until the end of World War II.
 In the 1940s, indoor plumbing and electric lighting were installed in the house.